 On the Flight domain, we found five groups of sources with potential copying.
 Among them, two directly claim partnership by including the logo of other sources; one re-directs its queries; and two embed the query interface of other sources.
-Sources in the first two groups provide a little bit different sets of attributes, but exactly the same flight, and the same data for all overlapping data items.
+Sources in the largest two groups provide a little bit different sets of attributes, but exactly the same flights, and the same data for all overlapping data items.
 Sources in other groups provide almost the same schema and data.
-Accuracy of sources in these groups vary from 53% to 93%.
+Accuracy of sources in these groups vary from .53 to .93.
 After we removed the copiers and kept only one randomly selected source in each group, the precision of dominant values is increased significantly, from .864 to .927.

-Summary and comparison: We do observe copying between deep-web sources in each domain.
+Summary and comparison: We do observe copying between deepweb sources in each domain.
 In some cases the copying is claimed explicitly, and in other cases it is detected by observing embedded interface or query redirection.
-For the copying that we have observed, while the sources may provide slightly different schemas, they provide exactly the same objects and the same values on overlapping data items.
-The accuracy of the original sources may not be high, ranging from .75 to .92 in the Stock domain, and from .53 to .93 in the Flight domain.
+For the copying that we have observed, while the sources may provide slightly different schemas, they provide almost the same objects and the same values.
+The accuracy of the original sources may not be high, ranging from .75 to .92 for Stock, and from .53 to .93 for Flight.
 Because the Flight domain contains more low-accuracy sources with copying, removing the copied sources improves the precision of the dominant values more significantly than in the Stock domain.